 Management and the CFO, in conjunction with the Board and the Audit and Compliance Committee, continue to evaluate the adequacy of resources, qualifications and experience of staff in the Group's accounting and financial reporting function, as well as that function's training programs and budget.
 This exercise continues to result in the hiring of accounting and finance professionals to help ensure that the Group maintains adequate and sufficient staffing levels required for a public company.
 The Board has delegated to the Audit and Compliance Committee the responsibility for reviewing the Group's internal controls and reporting the findings to the Board.
-The Audit and Compliance Committee conducted a review of (1) the findings and recommendations of the internal audit function; (2) the implementation status of recommended internal control measures.
+The Audit and Compliance Committee conducted a review of (1) the findings and recommendations of the internal audit function; (2) the implementation status of recommended internal control recommendations; and (3) the reports and findings from management on the implementation of the internal control measures.
 Based on its review, the Board and the Audit and Compliance Committee are not aware of any material deficiencies in the effectiveness of internal controls for the year ended December 31, 2015.